bcgov/AzureFilesPoC/terraform/environments/dev/what we are blocked with.md

   - Confirmed that the pipeline can successfully deploy a Network Security Group (NSG) resource using the self-hosted runner and Terraform.
 This proves the runner, permissions, and pipeline are working for at least some Azure resources.
 - **Service Principal Permissions:**
   - Confirmed the service principal (`[REDACTED_SERVICE_PRINCIPAL_OBJECT_ID]`) has the required roles (`Storage Account Contributor`, `Network Contributor`, and a custom role) on the resource group.
 RBAC permissions are not the issue.
-- **Storage Account & Private Endpoint Creation (Local):**
+- **Storage Account & Private Endpoint Creation (Local & github CI/CD):**
-  - Successfully created a policy-compliant storage account and private endpoint using `terraform apply` run locally on the self-hosted runner.
+  - Successfully created a policy-compliant storage account and private endpoint using `terraform apply` run both locally on the self-hosted runner **and** in the GitHub Actions workflow.
 No policy errors encountered.
 The following settings were critical:
     - `public_network_access_enabled = false`
     - No `network_rules` block present
     - (For future blob use: `allow_blob_public_access = false` should be set, but not required for Azure Files only)
-  - Outputs confirmed storage account and private endpoint were provisioned as expected.
+  - Outputs confirmed storage account and private endpoint were provisioned as expected in both environments.

-> This proves a secure, policy-compliant automation path into the Azure environment exists, and that the pipeline can deploy at least networking and storage resources.
+> This proves a secure, policy-compliant automation path into the Azure environment exists, and that the pipeline can deploy networking and storage resources both locally and via CI/CD.

-## 3. The Current Roadblock (RESOLVED LOCALLY)
+## 3. The Current Roadblock (RESOLVED LOCALLY & IN CI/CD)
 The main Terraform deployment was previously **failing at the apply step** for the storage account due to a BC Gov policy block.
-This has now been resolved for local runs:
+This has now been resolved for both local and CI/CD runs:

 - **What's Blocked (Previously):** Creation of the `azurerm_storage_account` resource.
 - **The Specific Error (Previously):**